Fees for Therapeutic Services

 More About Insurance

-We get it: It’s frustrating when you think you’ve found the right therapist and then discover they don’t take insurance.
+We get it: It’s frustrating when you think you’ve found the right therapist and then discover they don’t take your insurance.
 Understanding the factors that influence a therapist’s decision to not accept insurance also may be important to your well-being, and we hope you take time to consider these points as you go about your research.

 Low Reimbursement Rates